British-based banks planning for EU 'no' stymied by lack of European office space

 "NOT ALL OR NOTHING"

-Goldman Sachs, which employs around 5,500 people in Britain, is building a new 111,500 square metre European headquarters in London's Farringdon business hub.
+Goldman Sachs, which employs around 5,500 people in Britain, is building a new 111,500 square meter European headquarters in London's Farringdon business hub.

-Separately, construction is underway to create a new 65,000 square metre City base for Swiss bank UBS UBSG.VX.
+Separately, construction is underway to create a new 65,000 square meter City base for Swiss bank UBS UBSG.VX.

 And even Deutsche Bank, despite its worst-case scenario contingency plans - is looking to rent additional space in Canary Wharf to house people from several London offices, according to a source with knowledge of the matter.
 Deutsche employs around 9,000 people in the UK in 16 locations, the bulk of which reside in its Moorgate headquarters.